-You must notify the IRS of the creation or termination of a fiduciary relationship under section 6903 and give notice of qualification under section 6036.
-You may use Form 56 to provide this notice to the IRS.
+Form 56 is used to notify the IRS of the creation or termination of a fiduciary relationship under section 6903 and provide the qualification for the fiduciary relationship under section 6036.

-The fiduciary (see Definitions below) uses Form 56 to notify the IRS of the creation or termination of a fiduciary relationship under section 6903.
+Form 56 should be filed by a fiduciary (see Definitions below) to notify the IRS of the creation or termination of a fiduciary relationship under section 6903.
 For example, if you are acting as fiduciary for an individual, a decedent’s estate, or a trust, you may file Form 56.

 Receivers and assignees for the benefit of creditors also file Form 56 to give notice of qualification under section 6036.
 However, a bankruptcy trustee, debtor-in-possession, or other like fiduciary in a bankruptcy proceeding is not required to give notice of qualification under section 6036.
 Trustees, etc., in bankruptcy proceedings are subject to the notice requirements under title 11 of the United States Code (Bankruptcy Rules).